-An important measure of the heart and soul of company’s organizational culture is the way its people communicate with each other.
+An important measure of the heart and soul of company’s organisational culture is the way its people communicate with each other.
 It’s not only the content of the communications that are important, the way leaders and teams choose to communicate sends a message in itself.

 A while back, we reported that companies were moving toward more of a team approach to leadership, one that includes more transparency and feedback.
 That trend continues.
-Transparency is a business strategy about communication that applies to the entire organization, not just to senior leaders or decision makers.
+Transparency is a business strategy about communication that applies to the entire organisation, not just to senior leaders or decision makers.

 What’s the advantage of a team approach to transparency?
-It deals with not only how leaders interact with employees, it describes how all leaders and employees can communicate more openly with each other to breed more trust throughout an organization.
+It deals with not only how leaders interact with employees, it describes how all leaders and employees can communicate more openly with each other to breed more trust throughout an organisation.
 This openness leads to greater collaboration, mentorship, and inspiration.

 During the early months of the COVID-19 crisis, we learned that transparency is critical.
-Our weekly pulse surveys found that even when jobs were on the line and bad news had to be delivered, organizations that were more transparent and clearer about these developments enjoyed more engaged and positive employees.
+Our weekly pulse surveys found that even when jobs were on the line and bad news had to be delivered, organisations that were more transparent and clearer about these developments enjoyed more engaged and positive employees.

 • 85% more employee engagement